The Very Best Things to Do in Fiji in One Epic List

 52. Hike and Birdwatch at De Voeux Peak

 The birdwatching and spectacular Bouma National Heritage Park are huge drawcards for the island of Taveuni, with a great combination of both found on the De Voeux Peak trail.
 De Voeux Peak is Taveuni’s highest peak with rewarding views.
 The best time for birdwatching is during the nesting season in August and September.
 Learn more about birdwatching in the 10 Best Places to See Birds in Fiji.

 Location: Wairiki, Taveuni.
 Check out directions in the 9 Best Walks in Taveuni.

 53. Snorkel and Explore Limestone Caves of the Bay of Islands

 One for only the most adventurous travellers who are willing to go the far-flung Lau Islands, the Bay of Islands is a bay dotted with islands, islets and a beautiful limestone cave.
-The Bay of Islands is included on the itinerary with Captain Cook Cruises (on Viator and Tripadvisor), Sailing Fiji and Pacific Island Air.
+The Bay of Islands is included on the itinerary with Captain Cook Cruises (more info on Viator and Tripadvisor), Sailing Fiji and Pacific Island Air.

 Location: Vanua Balavu, Lau Islands.
 Plan a visit to Fiji’s less-visited islands using The Complete Travel Guide to the Lau Islands.